fanil-z/islam-wiki/hugo-docs/content/en/concept.md

 4. Render or Netlify: static web-files are hosted in Render. up to 100GB is free.
 Generated website is uploaded to a production GitLab repo; Render checks if there is an update in the repo and automatically updates the content.
 5. I bought the domain here:
 6. Scripting.
 Wrote a basic bash script that pushed latest changes in the source, triggers Hugo to generate the website and pushes to production.
-Yes, I test on production.
+Yes, testing on production.
+1. Markdown: the content is written in Markdown files + with some HTML additions.
+2. GitLab: source files for content + CSS, JS, themes are stored in GitLab.

 Hugo has good documentation, but custom themes mostly written by front-end enthusiasts almost don't have documentation, which leaves you to reverse engineer the setup.
 I wouldn't recommend Hyas/Doks for beginners or if you want to customize the layout or CSS, there are much simpler themes of Hugo that can be configured in 5 min.